-As a competent Monarch, Borja braved the rigor of Southville’s International Baccalaureate (IB) Programme to better his global upbringing and mindset.
-He would recall on the subject that made him struggle the most towards the discovery of his utmost potential to become a lawyer, the English A1 class.
+As a competent Monarch, Borja braved the rigor of Southville’s International Baccalaureate Programme (IBDP) to better his global upbringing and mindset.
+He would recall the subject that made him struggle the most towards the discovery of his utmost potential to become a lawyer, the English A1 class.
 “I remember the many times I had to write commentaries on literature which I barely understood at face value.
-It was only upon thorough reflection that I was able to sharpen my skill of comprehending what I was really reading,” apparently, the practice of law primarily requires excellent comprehension and retention skills.
+It was only upon thorough reflection that I was able to sharpen my skill of comprehending what I was really reading,” as the practice of law primarily requires excellent comprehension and retention skills.

 “The IB Programme really assisted Atty.
 Borja’s focus on target setting.The IB students thrive in their comprehension of world issues and human understanding.This is achieved through essays,oral commentary, and text analyses.
-These develop the students’ communication and critical thinking skills.” – Mr. John Wraith, IB Coordinator.
+These develop the students’ communication and critical thinking skills.” – Mr. John Wraith, IBDP Coordinator.

 More than the required skill, Borja believes that studying law does not only challenge the mind but also the heart.
-The many failed attempts he’d been through in Southville turned out to be his greatest advantage as more frustrating play of tragedy and triumph took place in his legal journey.
-Thus, among the Southville’s 5Cs, he sustained his grit with “CHARACTER” as his main defense, “…whatever I was going through was a setback, and that every setback was the perfect set-up for another comeback.”Hence, it was more than a comeback that Borja attained topping the bar exam, but also an impressive requital to the many failed attempts he overcame because he wouldn’t let himself completely fall apart.
+The many failed attempts he’d been through in Southville turned out to be his greatest advantage as greater challenges took place in his legal journey.
+Thus, among the Southville’s 5Cs, he sustained his grit with “CHARACTER” as his main defense, “…whatever I was going through was a setback, and that every setback was the perfect set-up for another comeback.”
+And it was more than a comeback that Borja attained topping the bar exam but also an impressive requital to the many failed attempts he overcame and not let himself completely fall apart.

-“For the Monarchs out there who want to take up law, please know that the pursuit of law is 50% skill and 50% heart.
+“For the Monarchs out there who want to take up law, please know that the pursuit of law is 50% skill, and 50% heart.
 Our country is in need of great lawyers.
-Great — not brilliant, not naturally smart — lawyers who will conquer their weaknesses and who will choose to better themselves every single day though it may be difficult.
-No matter who you are and no matter what grades you get in school, I hope you know that no dream is too big for you if you just put your heart into it.
+Great — not brilliant, not naturally smart — lawyers who will conquer their weaknesses, and who will choose to better themselves every single day though it may be difficult.
+No matter who you are, and no matter what grades you get in school, I hope you know that no dream is too big for you if you just put your heart into it.
 At Southville, we aren’t taught to be perfect, but we are taught to be strong and believe in ourselves most especially when the odds are stacked against us. ”

 – Atty.
 Sean James B. Borja